 Ms. Lindbergh’s eloquence always touches my heart, not the least when she is humbly seeking and finding enlightenment from whatever world she’s currently inhabiting.
 In this book it’s a casual piece of coastline with an unassuming beach house near the water.
 She is mere steps from the froth of the ocean, writing during a week when she manages to leave her wife and maternal responsibilities behind and find time—enjoy time—for herself.

 We women do not do that well: explore and indulge in extended hours for ourselves.

-When I was single and lived alone, it was certainly easier, I carved out Sunday afternoons as scared, spilling multiple projects around my living room, a favorite movie in the background on a quiet TV, or soothing music playing at a subdued level.
+When I was single and lived alone, it was certainly easier.
+I carved out Sunday afternoons as sacred, spilling multiple projects around my living room, a favorite movie in the background on a quiet TV, or soothing music playing at a subdued level.